What is Mitral Valve Disease in Dogs?

 We can’t avoid diseases as living things, as our systems tend to react to certain conditions.

-We’ll look into the causes, symptoms, treatments, prevention, etc. Read on!
+We’ll examine the causes, symptoms, treatments, prevention, etc. Read on!

 What is Mitral Valve Disease?

 In the heart, there are four chambers.
-The upper chambers are the atria (right and left atriums), whereas the lower chambers are known as ventricles.
+The upper chambers are the atria (right and left atriums), whereas the lower chambers are the ventricles.

-Also, the heart has two sides, which are the left and right sides.
-However, to prevent blood from flowing backward, each chamber of the heart includes a one-way valve.
+Also, the heart has two sides: the left and right sides.
+However, each heart chamber includes a one-way valve to prevent blood from flowing backward.

 The mitral valve is the valve that connects the left atrium to the left ventricle.